TreyDobbs/caesar-cipher/README.md

 A Caesar Cipher is a code where each letter of a message is changed with the letter that is n (called the shift value) letters down from it in the standard alphabet.
 So, for instance, a Caesar Cipher with the shift value of 5 will look like this:

-Standard a b c d e f g h i j k l m n o p q r s t u v w x y z
+Standard: a b c d e f g h i j k l m n o p q r s t u v w x y z

-Cipher f g h i j k l m n o p q r s t u v w x y z a b c d e
+Cipher: f g h i j k l m n o p q r s t u v w x y z a b c d e

 So, the message "cakeinthebreakroom" (remove spaces before encrypting, use only lower-case letters) becomes: hfpjnsymjgwjfpwttr.